adklu/X_GNU_TRM8TT/README.md

 //modifications by A.D.Klumpp published under the GNU General Public License 2 or later
 //see mod comments inside of thread1.cpp

+for unmodified files please refer to the copyright note inside of the file

 //list jack ports: jack_lsp -c

 //delete a track